ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. summary::
         Generate a key or key pair using custom production parameters.

-    .. param:: const psa_key_attributes_t *attributes
+    .. param:: const psa_key_attributes_t * attributes
         The attributes for the new key.

-        This function uses the attributes as follows:
+        The following attributes are required for all keys:

-        *   The key type is required.
-It cannot be an asymmetric public key.
+        *   The key type.
+It must not be an asymmetric public key.
-        *   The key size is required.
+        *   The key size.
 It must be a valid size for the key type.

+        The following attributes must be set for keys used in cryptographic operations:

-        *   The key permitted-algorithm policy is required for keys that will be used for a cryptographic operation, see :secref:`permitted-algorithms`.
+        *   The key permitted-algorithm policy, see :secref:`permitted-algorithms`.
-        *   The key usage flags define what operations are permitted with the key, see :secref:`key-usage-flags`.
+        *   The key usage flags, see :secref:`key-usage-flags`.

+        The following attributes must be set for keys that do not use the default volatile lifetime:

+        *   The key lifetime, see :secref:`key-lifetimes`.
-        *   The key lifetime and identifier are required for a persistent key.
+        *   The key identifier is required for a key with a persistent lifetime, see :secref:`key-identifiers`.

         .. note::
             This is an input parameter: it is not updated with the final key attributes.
             The final attributes of the new key can be queried by calling `psa_get_key_attributes()` with the key's identifier.

     .. param:: const psa_custom_key_parameters_t *custom
         Customized production parameters for the key generation.